 The amount of a one-month salary loan is the same as the amount of the calamity loan.
 It’s equivalent to the average of the last 12 MSCs (rounded up to the nearest thousand) or the amount applied for, whichever is lower.

 You can also avail of a two-month salary loan, which is equivalent to twice the average of your last 12 MSCs posted, rounded to the next higher MSC, or the amount applied for, whichever is lower.

 Just like the calamity loan, the SSS salary loan has an interest rate of 10% per annum until fully paid.
 The amortization period is 24 months.

 Getting back on track after a calamity is challenging.
 You need to take care of yourself and your family physically, emotionally, and financially.
-Thankfully, you can rely on an SSS calamity loan for 2022.
+Thankfully, you can rely on an SSS calamity loan this 2023.